TryToLearnProgramming/vagrant/README.md

 ## 🖥 Cluster Configuration

-> **Note about IP Addressing**: This configuration uses `192.168.63.1` and `192.168.63.2` for the master and worker nodes respectively.
+> **Note about IP Addressing**: This configuration uses `192.168.63.1` and `192.168.63.2` for the control plane and worker nodes respectively.
 You can modify these IPs in the `Vagrantfile` to use any IP addresses from your router's IP range that are outside the DHCP scope.
 Make sure to choose IPs that won't conflict with other devices on your network.

 <table>
 <tr>
-    <th width="50%">Master Node</th>
+    <th width="50%">Control Plane Node</th>
     <th width="50%">Worker Node</th>
 </tr>
 <tr>